UBTECH-Robot/Thinker/README.md

 ## Evaluation

+We use the flageval and evalscope frameworks for evaluation.
 More evaluation results and scripts will be added soon.

 <div align="center">
 <img src="./assets/thinker_performan_2.jpg" width="800"/>